 Flipbooks are the skeleton of the learning process.
 The creation and use of the flipbooks to learn new content provides the scaffolding and support students can use throughout the unit to internalize new content.

 Encourage students to use their flipbooks to show their parents what they are learning, during review games, and during projects and assessments.
 Ask them to refer to them as much as possible.
 The more repetition, the better!

 Despite their many uses, remember-flipbooks are not an assessment.
 By design, flipbooks are a means for gathering and organizing content, they don’t model how the content is used in real-world scenarios.
 Let’s go back to the skeleton thing as an example.

 Flipbooks are the skeleton of the learning process, but a good teacher knows that to be true learning only happens when you put some meat on those bones.

 A skeleton can’t move forward (walking, running, etc.) without muscle.
 To fit all the knowledge together and actually USE the information, students have to figure out how the pieces work together.

 Assess the movement that is supported by the skeleton, not the skeleton itself.

 Analogy aside: Don’t assess the tool!
 Assess the skill.

 Consider the Bundle

-If you are intrigued and seeing the value of these flipbooks (both digital and paper), then get an even greater value by getting your hands on the ELA Flipbook Bundle which includes all of the flipbooks mentioned in this post at a discount!
+If you are intrigued and see the value of these flipbooks (both digital and paper), then get an even greater value by getting your hands on the ELA Flipbook Bundle, which includes all of the flipbooks mentioned in this post at a discount!